CG6013(2021) Corporate Governance System Evaluation Certification

 (1) Internal audit:The Company has developed an effective internal control system.
 Internal audit units are required to perform audits on employees’ compliance with the above system, including general audits at least once a year, and special audits on finance, risk management and compliance for the Company and subsidiaries at least once every six months.
 Half-yearly special audits can be exempted if the general audit already covers the scope of the special audit and no major defect is found.

-(2) External audit:Cathay FHC engages third-party auditors to review the methods, tools, and processes for identifying, assessing, controlling, monitoring, and reporting major risks.
+(2) External audit:Cathay FHC engages third-party auditors every two years to review the methods, tools, and processes for identifying, assessing, controlling, monitoring, and reporting major risks.
 Auditors then provide an opinion statement based on their review.
 Please see "Cathay FHC Risk Management Process Audit Opinion Report."

 Regular risk management education for all non-executive directors